daydr3am/holisticon-nim-server/README.md

 ## Setup

 As already mentioned, the application is using gradle.
-Therefore, you will need JDK.
-The Server was tested with Java 17.
+Therefore, you will need some version of a JDK.
+The Server was tested with Java 20.
 To run the server, execute

 ```